 About our service

-The Disabled Children's Service team consists of social workers, children's practitioners, occupational therapists and a complex health needs nurse who provide advice and assistance to children with disabilities and their parents/carers.
+The Disabled Children's Service team consists of social workers, children's practitioners and children's occupational therapists who provide advice and assistance to children and young people with disabilities and their parents/carers.

 The Disabled Children's Service comprises of: